 The EPS for the quarter one year ago must be positive.
 ED's EPS for this quarter last year ($1.23) pass this test.

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 The growth rate of the current quarter's earnings compared to the same quarter a year ago must also be positive.
 ED's growth rate of 2.44% passes this test.

 EARNINGS GROWTH RATE FOR THE PAST SEVERAL QUARTERS: [FAIL]

 Compare the earnings growth rate of the past four quarters with long-term EPS growth rate.
 Earnings growth in the past 4 quarters should be at least half of the long-term EPS growth rate.
 A stock should not be considered if it posted several quarters of skimpy earnings.
 ED had 2 quarters of skimpy growth in the last 2 years.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 22.06%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -64.56%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for ED is -64.6%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, -15.93%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 2.44%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, -64.56% must be greater than or equal to the historical growth which is 2.12%.
-Since this is not the case ED would therefore fail this test.
+The EPS growth rate for the current quarter, 2.44% must be greater than or equal to the historical growth which is 2.12%.
+ED would therefore pass this test.

 EARNINGS PERSISTENCE: [PASS]